awst-austria/qa4sm/docs/developers_guide.md

 ### Run Django development server

+Run the following:

     python manage.py runserver

 Check the output of this command for the URL to point your browser to - e.g. <http://127.0.0.1:8000/>.

 Now you should be able to see the landing page.
 You can log in with the admin user you created in section "Init Django".

-You can access the webapp's admin panel you appending "admin/" to the URL, e.g. <http://127.0.0.1:8000/admin/>.
+You can access the webapp's admin panel by appending "admin/" to the URL, e.g. <http://127.0.0.1:8000/admin/>.
 There you can create more users by clicking "Add" next to the "Users" row.

-Depending the `LOG_FILE` in your `settings_conf.py` file, the webapp's logfile should be written to `valentina.log`.
+Depending on the `LOG_FILE` setting in your `settings_conf.py` file, the webapp's logfile should be written to `valentina.log`.
 If you encounter problems, check this log and the command line output of the Django server.

-### Integrated Development Envionment

-It's up you which Python IDE you want to use for development.

-We use Eclipse with PyDev.
-Since Django templates consist of HTML and JavaScript, the [Eclipse IDE for JavaScript and Web Developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-javascript-and-web-developers) can be helpful.
-If you want to use Eclipse, you should probably check what the latest version is and use that.

-To install PyDev, use Eclipse's `Help > Install New Software...` menu and the PyDev update URL `http://www.pydev.org/updates`.
-[PyDev install manual](http://www.pydev.org/manual_101_install.html).

-To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to your qa4sm folder.

-In case you don't want to use Eclipse, one alternative is [PyCharm](https://www.jetbrains.com/pycharm/).
+If, when you try to log in, it gives a verification failed error, try going to `valentina/settings.py` and commenting out the `CSRF_COOKIE_SECURE` setting.
+Then log in again.

-### Webapp walkthrough
+## Webapp walkthrough

-The code for the webapp lives in two submodules of the your qa4sm sandbox: `valentina` and `validator`.
+The code for the webapp lives in two submodules of the your qa4sm folder: `valentina` and `validator`.
 The first contains the Django "project", the second the Django "app" - [see here for the Django tutorial that explains projects and apps.](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)

 The `valentina` module exists to conform to the Django structure.
 It contains mainly configuration in `settings.py`, `settings_conf.py`, `celery.py`.
 Most of the interesting stuff is happening in the `validator` module.

-#### Contents of the validator module
+### Contents of the validator module

 Module|Functionality
 --- | ---
-admin|Customisations of the webapp’s admin pages, e.g. controls to activate new users. formats|Changes to date formats so that most international date formats are accepted by webapp. forms|Python representations of the forms used by the main webapp (not admin forms, those are in admin).
+admin|Customisations of the webapp’s admin pages, e.g. controls to activate new users. fixtures|Settings relating to the datasets used in the webapp. formats|Changes to date formats so that most international date formats are accepted by webapp. forms|Python representations of the forms used by the main webapp (not admin forms, those are in admin).
 HTML templates are in templates, see below. management| Customised Django commands that can be passed to `manage.py` on the command line, similar to the standard `runserver` or `makemigration`.